-If your application is refused by the Immigration, Refugees, and Citizenship Canada (IRCC), then you receive a refusal letter.
-However, oftentimes, the refusal letter hardly clears the reasons why your application was refused.
+If your application is refused by Immigration, Refugees, and Citizenship Canada (IRCC), you will receive a refusal letter.
+However, oftentimes, the refusal letter hardly explains the reasons why your application was refused.
 According to a special report by the Information Commissioner of Canada, visa applicants are generally unable to gather information about their visa application.
 This includes applications for both temporary and permanent residence programs, for example, study permits, work permits, visitor visas, and Canadian immigration refusals of applications.

 What Is Included in the Refusal Letters?

 Generally, these refusal letters are very vague and hardly ever provide a clear-cut reason for the refusal of the application.
 For temporary visa programs, refusal letters usually include generic information stating the applicant’s inability to meet the eligibility requirements.
 It may contain a list of all possible reasons, for example, lack of funds, previous travel record, the intention of visit, etc.